Master of Education in art therapy

-The art therapy program (M.Ed.) prepares students as competent entry-level art therapists, in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, who, after completing post-education supervised clinical experience, will be eligible to apply for the credential to practice art therapy, the Art Therapist, Registered (ATR).
+The art therapy program (M.Ed.) prepares students as competent entry-level art therapists, in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, who, after completing post-education supervised clinical experience, you graduate ready to apply for the Art Therapist, Provisional (ATR-P) credential - as you accrue your post-graduation supervision hours toward the Art Therapist, Registered (ATR) credential.

 Important dates